kschuler/guide/current/how-to-run.md

 # How to run current experiments
 Instructions to run all current experiments are below.
-If the experiment you are running is not listed please [email me](mailto:kathryn.schuler@gmail.com) and remind me to update it.

 ## For most experiments
 The preferred method for running most experiments is to use the psychopy package from within [Atom](https://atom.io/packages/psychopy).
 Unless otherwise specified, all lab experiments can be run using this method.